open-ephys/commutator-docs/_sources/coax-commutator/user-guide/mount-connect.rst.txt

 Mounting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The commutator should be mounted such that it is roughly centered over the behavioral arena.
 There are several holes in various positions around the commutator's body that are compatible standard `80/20 aluminum extrusion
 <https://8020.net/framing-options/t-slotted-profiles/fractional/10series100basedprofiles.html>`_
 using `t-nuts <https://youtu.be/nK-DsJxAdwM>`_ or a standard mechanical breadboard.
 Not all the holes need to be used.
-Select the mounting holes that are convienient for your behavioral setup.
+Select the mounting holes that are convenient for your behavioral setup.
 For custom mounting solutions, the dimensions for the mounting holes (1/4"-20 or M6) are indicated in the below
 schematic: